jiaohehu/NPreview/DOC-memor.md

 is provided by the 'showtrims' option.
 A variety of trim marks are provided and you can define your own if you need some other kind.

+# The \autorows and \autocols command

+The \autorows and \autocols commands are created to quickly typeset a grid of texts arranged according to the rule that is either a row-based or a column-based flow.
+The following example is given by the documentation of the 'memoir' package.

+  \autorows{c}{5}{l}{one, two, three, four, five, six, seven, eight, nine, ten, eleven, twelve, thirteen }

+And this as well.

+ \autocols{c}{5}{l}{one, two, three, four, five, six, seven, eight, nine, ten, eleven, twelve, thirteen }

+Each of the previous two commands takes four arguments.
+The first one is a letter that is 'c', which states that the entire grid is to be centered in the middle of the page.
+The second argument is '5', which states that the maximum number of items per row is 5.
+The third argument is 'l', which states that each item is to be left aligned for that column.
+The last argument is a list of items each of which is separated by a comma from the one before it and from the one after it.

+Note that the space after the comma is significant---which means that the space before the text "six" is to appear also in the grid before the text.
+However, multiple spaces will be "collapsed" into a single space.
+It is also possible to allow for spaces to be part of a grid item, by simply adding a set braces.

+  \autorows{c}{5}{l}{one, two, three, four, five, {six weeks}, seven, eight, nine, ten, eleven, twelve, thirteen }

+In this case, the item that was "six" before is now "six weeks", and this is the text that will appear in that location of the grid.
+Note that the lengthening of the text in this case will also influence the layout of the grid.
+The \autorows command has seen to be designed so that each column always occupies the same width.
+This, if the width of the text such as "six weeks" is to become the longest text in the entire grid, its width becomes the width for all the columns of the grid.